kolunmi/ptychite/README.md

 * [zenity](https://gitlab.gnome.org/GNOME/zenity) for the color picker

 ## Contributing
 Thank you for your interest in my project!!
-If you would like to contribute, please send patches to [~kolunmi/ptychite@lists.sr.ht](https://lists.sr.ht/~kolunmi/ptychite).
+If you would like to contribute, please [open a pull request](https://codeberg.org/kolunmi/ptychite/pulls) or [file an issue](https://codeberg.org/kolunmi/ptychite/issues).